MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/crash-with-stardict-3.md

 If this method resolves the issue, you're advised to remove StarDict-3 from the **Programs and features** applet in the Control Panel.

-You can use StarDict-3.0.4 as the issue has not been seen with this version.
+You can use StarDict-3.0.4 as the issue hasn't been seen with this version.